 There are lots of different words that mean grandmother and grandfather in different languages.
 In Italian, nonna means grandma and nonno means grandpa.
+There are also lots of words for music.

-- As a class, research and discuss some other words for grandparents in different languages. - You might like to find out about words for grandparents from these cultures: Greek, French, Chinese, Arabic, Turkish, Lebanese, Vietnamese,
+- As a class, research and discuss some other words for music in different languages.
+Perhaps discuss musical instruments from other cultures too. - You might like to find out about musical instruments traditional in Greek, French, Chinese, Arabic, Turkish, Lebanese, Vietnamese, Thai and your local Aboriginal Australian cultures. - What are the names of some of these instruments? - Research them and draw pictures of them, labelling them with their correct names.

-Thai, your local Indigenous Australian people.
-You might also like to find out the words for Mum and Dad, too.